 Planning different temperatures for different rooms does not, however, mean keeping them constant round the clock.
 Quite the contrary:Then the apartment or house does not cool down too much and the temperature can be easily adjusted again after work.
 Even at night or when you are away for a few days, it makes sense to reduce the temperature: around 16 degrees is usually enough.
 If you are going on a winter holiday, you can turn down the heating even further.
 The frost protection function is enough.

-During the heating period and beyond, we support you with tips on easy ways to save heating costs.
-Take a look at our previous article:
+During the heating period and beyond, we support you with tips to simply save heating costs.
+Also take a look at our other energy saving tips:

 - Saving heating costs – tips for early autumn and spring

 - Saving heating costs – your new habits